Boilerplate for asyncio applications

 - group = gather(*tasks), and then

-The problem is that `shield() creates a secret, inner task that will also be captured in the all_tasks() call above, so it will also receive a cancellation signal just like everything else.
+The way shield() works internally is it creates a secret, inner task—which also gets included in the all_tasks() call above!
+Thus it also receives a cancellation signal just like everything else.

-Therefore, we have a version of shield() that works better for us: shutdown_waits_for().
+Therefore, we have an alternative version of shield() that works better for us: shutdown_waits_for().
 If you’ve got a coroutine that must not be cancelled during the shutdown sequence, just wrap it in shutdown_waits_for()!

 Here’s an example: